 When you start a new job or go on an interview try to adapt to the group.
-Dress like they do, speak like they do, adopt the same working hours as they do.
+Dress as they do, speak as they do, adopt the same working hours as they do.

 When speaking use terms that the recipient associates with their in-group.